 So you’re organizing that holiday party and want your guests to do some ballroom dancing.
 The problem is that you have no idea what seasonal tunes you can dance to.
 Most Christmas tunes are not very danceable, but there are a few gems.
 This article will help you identify what dances might be appropriate.

 Probably the most common musical character in Christmas music is that of Foxtrot.
 Social (or American) Foxtrot is very forgiving when it comes to music pacing, so you can dance to a great many tunes that might not work well for other dances.
 International-style Slow Foxtrot is significantly more limited because it only works within a strict range of timing values due to the technical precision required for this dance.
+So the selections below focus on the International Style.

 Recently I came across Wayne Newton’s “Let it Snow!” which is beautifully suited to International Slow Foxtrot at 27 bpm.